- Travel Tools

 Day Two - Dodge City

 Enjoy reflection and quiet time at Liberty Garden.
 Liberty Garden is a tribute to those who lost their lives in the 9-11 tragedies.
 The memorial includes pieces from the World Trade Centers, limestone from the Pentagon, and sandstone from the hemlock grove near the site of the flight 93 crash in Shanksville, Pennsylvania.

 Five miles east of Dodge City on Highway 400 is the site of Old Fort Dodge, founded to help protect a long section of the Santa Fe Trail.
 It served as a supply post and base of operation against the warring Indians from 1865 to 1882.
-It was removed from service in 1882, and now serves as the Kansas State Soldier’s Home.
+It was removed from service in 1882 and now serves as a Kansas State Soldier’s Home.
 Several original buildings remain, including the commanding officer’s quarters, enlisted men’s barracks, and the post hospital.
 All the structures were built of limestone quarried north of Dodge City by civilians and soldiers.

 Both civilians and soldiers were buried in the military cemetery.
 The saying was “the rich are buried at the Fort and the cowhands and unknown were buried on Boot Hill or gone to hell.”
-A self-guided signed tour of the grounds is available.
+A self-guided storyboard tour of the grounds is available.
 There is also a small museum and library.
 The grounds are closed some holidays.
 Admission is free and the grounds are handicap accessible.
 For more information please call (620) 227-2121.

 The Coronado Cross marks the spot where Francisco Vasquez de Coronado, a Spanish explorer, is said to have crossed the Arkansas River in search of the fabled “Seven Cities of Gold” in 1541.
 This location is just one mile east from Fort Dodge on Highway 400.
 Coronado Cross is a short drive nine miles east of Dodge City.